 Magnolia is a tiny town located in the state of Delaware.
 With a population of 234 people and two constituent neighborhoods, Magnolia is the 43rd largest community in Delaware.
-Much of the housing stock in Magnolia was built prior to World War II, making it one of the older and more historic towns in the country.
+Magnolia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Magnolia is a decidedly white-collar town, with fully 87.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Magnolia is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Magnolia who work in food service (14.81%), office and administrative support (11.11%), and sales jobs (11.11%).